About the Spark Café

 The Spark Café Soda Fountain is a tribute to Sam’s love of ice cream.
 The café proudly serves Yarnell’s, a family brand made in Searcy, Arkansas, not far from the Walmart Distribution Center.
 Albert Yarnell, founder Ray Yarnell’s son, remembers the days of delivering ice cream with his dad to Sam Walton’s Ben Franklin store in Newport, Arkansas.
 Yarnell’s was the very first ice cream Sam ever sold, so the tradition has been kept alive at The Spark Café.

 When you visit, you’ll notice a flavor in the scooping bin that looks VERY Walmart: Spark Cream.
 Custom-made for customers of the Spark Café, it’s a rich, flavorful ice cream in Walmart colors of blue and yellow.
-Ask for a taste of Spark Cream or any of the nine other flavors!
+Ask for a taste of Spark Cream or any of the ten other flavors!
 The friendly staff will be glad to serve you as they do every day – with a smile.